 Half-day group lessons are also available for children 8 and up which include four hours of on-snow instruction, a lunch break, lift tickets and rental gear.
 Family & Friends Private Lesson

 Four family members or friends may book a private lesson together to foster instruction in a comfortable environment.
 These lessons must be booked at least 24 hours in advance.

 Nordic Valley operates a rental shop

 on the lower level of the Old Barn.
 With some of the most reasonable rental rates around Utah, Nordic Valley again proves that it is an awesome place to try skiing or snowboarding for the first time.
-Gear can be rented for the entire day, a half-day or just an evening session.
+Gear can be rented for the entire day or just for an evening session.